sharadalt/sharadalt.github.io/_portfolio/blokmetrics.md

 <br />

 Wait a minute, That's not it!
-At Blocmetrics, like in Blocipedia when you signup, you get a confirmation email and instructions to signin.
+At Analetrics, like in Blocipedia when you signup, you get a confirmation email and instructions to signin.
 Once instructions followed, you are a registered user.

-Once registered, I assume, You want to signin into Blocmetrics.
+Once registered, I assume, You want to signin into Analetrics.

 <div class="boxed" style="width: 100%;text-align: center;">
     <img src="/img/blocmetrics_login.PNG"/>